What was the troop's favorite Badge/ Journey/ Patch that they completed? Why?

 During their final year as a troop, we had a cooking competition where they could only use the same 5 ingredients and make a dish that the leaders would taste test and vote on.
 Their 5 randomly chosen ingredients were: bread, onions, chocolate chips, eggs, and Frosted Flakes.
 It was a huge mess, but the girls had a blast.
 The winner received a "Best Whisk Taker" chicken shaped trophy, and they all got a "Best Whisk Taker" fun patch.
 Fun memories for sure!

 What was the best field trip/ event the troop attended?
-What made
+What made it stand out?

 We were blessed to have been able to go on many field and troop trips over the years.
 Our first memorable trip was to Splash Universe in Shipshewana.
 We rented hotel rooms and let the girls play at the indoor water park to their little hearts' content for two days.
 They had sooo much fun!

 Our next memorable trip would be to Hocking Hills, OH.
 We stayed in a VRBO rental home that had tons of beds, a huge kitchen, and a hot tub outside.
 We went on an edible hike, where the hiking guide taught us all about the plants in the area and told us which ones could be eaten and let the girls try some.
 Plus, the area is so pretty over there and we had a great time hiking to all of the scenic spots like the Rock House.